 Pushkin’s nanny, Arina Rodionovna, was a peasant who belonged to his family, and had been in their service for many years.
 When Pushkin was sent into exile, she shared in his fate and travelled with him.
 He spent many lonely nights with her, listening to her stories and fairy-tales.
 Pushkin dedicated a number of poems to his nanny and was also the inspiration for the character of Tatiana’s nanny in Eugene Onegin.

 Pushkin loved playing cards, though he was not particularly successful.
 He would often go into debt and would then hastily write all night long to pay off monies owed.
 When the fatal duel ended his life at the age of 37, he died with a substantial debt unpaid.
-Surprisingly, the Emperor Alexander I, with whom Pushkin had a challenging relationship, ordered that the poet’s debt be paid off from the country’s treasury.
+Surprisingly, Tsar Nicholas I, with whom Pushkin had a challenging relationship, ordered that the poet’s debt be paid off from the country’s treasury.

 Just before getting married, Pushkin departed to his family estate in Boldino to take control of land that was handed over by his father in view of his upcoming marriage.
 Although the visit was intended to be short, Pushkin stayed in the village for three months due to a cholera outbreak quarantine.
 These three months turned out to be the most productive in his whole career.
 He completed work on the novel Eugene Onegin, finished the short story cycle The Belkin Tales, and the collection of plays Little Tragedies.
 On top of that, Pushkin wrote over 30 poems.